 - Retro Road Test Live: we invited Ford fans to Dagenham – here’s what they brought

 Ford Sierra RS Cosworth

-The mighty Sierra RS Cosworth celebrates its 30th birthday in 2016.
+The mighty Sierra RS Cosworth is an icon.
 A turbocharged 204hp 2.0-litre 16-valve engine meant 0-60mph in 6.2 seconds and a top speed of 149mph – serious stuff in 1986.
 This particular car was used for development work at Dunton, Essex, and it still fitted with a rollcage.